chris-marsh/pureline/README.md

 * git branch and status (modified, staged & confilcted)
 * prompt which can optionally show the return code of the last command

-All the modules are optional and can be enabled or disabled by commenting out their function call;
+All the modules are optional and can be enabled or disabled in a config file.

     time_module
     host_module